-PNY StorEDGE 128 GB review - SD card with a difference
+PNY StorEDGE 128 GB full review

 Replacing the ExpressCard slot with an SD card slot was a good idea.
 That’s exactly what Apple did for its MacBook Pro, starting with the first Unibody model that launched five years ago now, in late 2008.

 An SD memory-card slot may be less versatile than the old ExpressCard, those 34 or 54 mm-wide slot-in cards that were the successor to the original PCMCIA expansion card.
 They could take a number of expansion devices like eSATA, USB 3.0 and even solid-state storage.
 But there’s no denying how useful it can be to just pop an SD card into a neat slot, straight from a camera or smartphone into your laptop.

 Unlike most Windows laptops though, where an inserted SD card lies flush with the body, Apple sets its SD card slot so that the card stands clearly proud when correctly seated.
 That makes it easy to pull out without fingernail fuss; but it also means you’d be unwise to leave a card in there while you’re travelling with the Mac.
 Damage to the card or worse, the laptop itself, would likely ensue.